FusionAuth/fusionauth-example-rails-oauth/README.md

-# README
+# FusionAuth Ruby on Rails example

-This repo contains the companion code for [How to securely implement OAuth in Ruby on Rails](https://fusionauth.io/blog/2020/12/14/how-to-securely-implement-oauth-rails/).
+This project contains the companion code for [How to securely implement OAuth in Ruby on Rails](https://fusionauth.io/blog/2020/12/14/how-to-securely-implement-oauth-rails/).
+It demonstrates how to integrate with FusionAuth's OAuth system using the Authorization Code grant.

+## Requirements

 * Ruby version
 2.7